-Figure .
-Differences between standard UEQ and UEQ in sign language distribution
+Figure 15.
+Differences between UEQ TXT and UEQ SSL distribution N=858

-However, the UEQ results are always presented using UEQ scales and calculated accordingly, thus the distribution of differences within each UEQ scale has been analysed and, as presented in Figure 14, the distributions of differences for each UEQ scale are very similar.
+However, the UEQ results are always presented using UEQ scales and calculated accordingly, thus the distribution of differences within each UEQ scale has been analysed and, as presented in Figure 16, the distributions of differences for each UEQ scale are very similar.
+Distribution of differences in percentages is gathered in Table 1.